Identity Theft During Mortgage Application Process

 - Many victims of identity can have credit issues pop up years later

-- Only proof that victims have been victimized will be the police report
+- The only proof that victims have been victimized will be the police report

 - Victims need to get a copy of credit report from the three credit reporting agencies and review their credit

-- I would also strongly recommend to request the three credit bureaus to place a fraud alert on credit reports which notify creditors to verify the credit applicants identification prior to extending new credit
+I would also strongly recommend requesting the three credit bureaus to place a fraud alert on credit reports which notify creditors to verify the credit applicant’s identification prior to extending new credit.

 How To Avoid Being A Victim Of Identity: Safeguard Personal Information